davidgiga1993/mixing-station-docs/docs/license/overview.md

 #### iOS

-iOS is special as the licenses are **not** bound to any Mixing Station account, just to your Apple ID.
+iOS one-time purchases are special as the licenses are **not** bound to any Mixing Station account, just to your Apple ID.
 Thus, they can be used on any number of iOS device as long as it's using the same Apple ID.
-Note that because of that moving iOS licenses is not possible.
+Because of that moving iOS licenses is not possible.

+No limitations apply to subscriptions.

 ### Subscription

 A subscription will unlock all supported mixers in the app.
 The subscription can be imported on up to 4 devices (of any platform).

+Details can be found on the dedicated [Subscription](subscription.md) page.

 ## Mixing Station account